 If my thyroid function was normal why was I feeling so horrendous and so it began again ‘I would suggest you have mental health problems, how are you addressing these?’ said the endocrinologist.

 The weeks that followed were as long and hard as the earlier ones, each hour defined by lingering, detailed thoughts of dying, of the people I loved dying.
 My days were infiltrated by depression, they were long and laboured.
 One afternoon I got as far as typing into my keyboard ‘painless suicide’ and then spent an hour on the phone to the Samaritans (thankyou).
 I couldn’t stand the depression amplified by the loneliness and isolation, the feeling that no one understood or could explain what was happening to me.
 It was simplified ‘my friend has a thyroid problem they just take thyroxine,’ I felt pressure to be well, ‘maybe you just need to get busy to distract yourself.’
 I wanted another me – another woman who knew how it felt – who could tell me I would be ok, that in months from now I wouldn’t remember.

 This desperation drove me to continue reading.
 I found that In the UK Thyroid Stimulating Hormone (TSH) is the sole indicator used to diagnose a thyroid problem.
 I continued to educate and empower myself and in doing so found that the ‘normal’ range for TSH in the UK is nearly twice as wide as most other countries in Europe, America and the World.
 In any of these countries I would still have been medicated for an underactive thyroid.

 I wasn’t giving up.
-I had been talking to a councillor (it had been a rather distressing time) but KNEW that my body was still not well and on the days that I faultered in this belief my parents and partner believed it for me.
+I had been talking to a counselor (it had been a rather distressing time) but KNEW that my body was still not well and on the days that I faltered in this belief my parents and partner believed it for me.